jovanimal/Coding-Bootcamp/README.md

 To build up my foundation in front end web development, particularly Javascript and JS frameworks.

 ----------------------------------------------------------
+## Wed 19 Feb 20
+Today we learn about Schema and its relationships.
+There are 3 types of relationship:
+1. One to one
+2. one to many
+3. Many to many

+Many-to-many relationships are relatively easy to understand, but slightly more complicated to implement.
+For example, an author can write many books, and a book can be written by many authors.
+We model this relationship by creating a joint table.

+The second half of the day we focus on Schema challenges and started earlier on SQL which originally supposed to be taught on the next day.

 ## Tue 18 Feb 20
 We went through Pypi, PIP, modules, packages, special variables, function decorator.
 PyPi is an online repository of published open sourced libraries.
 However, decorator is a useful one.